languagetool-org/languagetool/README.md

 ## LanguageTool

-**LanguageTool** is open source proofreading software for English, Spanish, French, German, Portuguese, Polish, Dutch, and [more than 20 other languages](https://languagetool.org/languages/).
+**LanguageTool** is open-source proofreading software for English, Spanish, French, German, Portuguese, Polish, Dutch, and [more than 20 other languages](https://languagetool.org/languages/).
 It finds many errors that a simple spell checker cannot detect.